This post may contain affiliate links. Please read our disclosure policy.

 11. Let Dough Chill.
-Once it is a rolled out into the pan, chill again for 20 minutes.
-This is going to to give it time to firm up and get cold so that it stays put against the heat of the oven.
+Once it is rolled out into the pan, chill again for 20 minutes.
+This is going to give it time to firm up and get cold so that it stays put against the heat of the oven.

 12. Bake at a High Temperature.
-After the dough has chilled, place it in hot oven.
-The hot oven helps the crust keep it's shape.
+After the dough has chilled, place it in a hot oven.
+The hot oven helps the crust keep its shape.
 The edges will be the first to brown.
 Avoid this by covering the edges with foil or pie shields, after about 20-25 minutes of baking.
 The pie shields are essential for making pie!
 Click HERE for a pie crust shield I recommend.

 13. Watch it closely while baking.
 Butter flaky pie crust can turn golden brown quickly so watch it like a hawk.
-Let the crust cool completely before adding filling.
+Let the crust cool completely before adding the filling.

 All Butter Flaky Pie Crust

 - 1 cup Cold Butter (2 sticks, sliced into small pieces)

 - 2 1/2 cups Flour